If you or someone you know has been sexually assaulted:

 - Remember that eating or drinking, showering, brushing your teeth, going to the bathroom, and changing or altering your clothes could destroy physical evidence that may be helpful if you later decide to pursue legal action.

-- Consider contacting Abby’s House for referral services.
-An Advocate will explain reporting options and help you find the on and off-campus services you may need.
+- Consider contacting Abby’s House to speak with a Confidential Advocate who can provide referral services.
+An Advocate will also explain reporting options and help you find the on and off-campus services you may need.

-- Consider contacting Sable House or Mid Valley Women’s Crisis Services to talk about and possibly report the assault.
+- Consider contacting Sable House or Center for Hope and Safety to talk about and possibly report the assault.
 These agencies can provide you with resources, emotional support, legal support services, and they can help you explore your various options.

 - Consider reporting the incident.